Docker Compose – Dockerizing Nodejs MySQL REST API CRUD Example

 I am copying all files/folders from the current directory to app directory.
 Setting working directory as app directory using WORKDIR command.

-The second solution is to use the below line in your docker-compose.yml/yaml file.
+The second solution is to use the below line in your docker-compose.yml/yaml file and this file is kept under the folder nodejs_mysql_rest_api_crud_docker.

 I have used the above line in my docker compose file, but you can try to implement the first solution in your app.